sandeepgadey/azurefrontdoorlab/README.md

-# The Internet just happened to my website! - Azure Front Door (1 day)
+# Digital CSA Americas Azure Bootcamp - Azure Front Door Lab

 ## Introduction

 The Internet is much like water, in one hand an amazing thing that provides life/capability for so much, but in the other hand can be the most destructive force in nature.
 Large numbers of users, large size and/or number of resources on pages, malicious activity, site slows down the further away it is, or events triggering massive spikes in traffic are only a few of the problems **Azure Front Door** addresses.
-This challenge based hack is intended to teach you how to evolve a simulated local web site (https://www.contosomasks.com) into a globally accelerated, protected web site with burst offset.
+This challenge based hack is intended to teach you how to evolve a simulated local web site (https://www.contosomask.com) into a globally accelerated, protected web site with burst offset.

 ## Learning Objectives
 In this hack you will be solving the common problem that websites have with the Front Door services from Azure: